 Larry Hnetka Community Builder Award

-In honour of the late Larry Hnetka, the Community Builder Award annually recognizes an individual who has made a significant contribution to the health & wellbeing of Vancouver’s Westside neighbourhoods.
+In honour of the late Larry Hnetka, the Community Builder Award annually recognizes an individual who has made a significant contribution to the health and wellbeing of Vancouver’s Westside neighbourhoods.
 The award recognizes someone who is committed to neighbourhood values of connection, engagement, and neighbourhood involvement.
 The Larry Hnetka Community Builder Award will be presented at the annual Kits House AGM & Volunteer Appreciation event on Tuesday June 20, 2017.

 An individual – who through action, passion and commitment – has created opportunity for community members to come together, create together and pursue a common goal for the good of all.

 If you know a person who fits this description, nominate them for the Larry Hnetka Community Builder Award!

 About Larry Hnetka

 Larry Hnetka was born on the prairies and grew up in Regina, Saskatchewan.
 He travelled to Vancouver in his 20’s and quickly decided BC was where he wanted to be.
 He moved to Kitsalano and lived on W 4th since the mid ’80’s.